kalinchernev/kalinchernev.github.io/content/post/multilingual-gatsbyjs.md

 );
 ```

-- The surface of implementation in components now boils down to
+- The surface of implementation in components now works as following:

 ```javascript
 import React from 'react';